-Second of a two-course field practicum where students work as MFT trainees.
+Second of a two-course field practicum where students work as practicum trainees.
 Students participate in a four-month academic seminar at the university.
-Students must complete a minimum of 100 hours of face-to-face work with clients in a community agency.
+Students must complete the remainder of the state-required practicum experience hours of face-to-face work with clients in a community agency.
 This course will meet outside of regular class hours.

 - Demonstrate advanced strength-based, recovery model and DSM assessment and diagnostic skills in clinical work with clients.

 - Implement effective treatment plans based on the bio-psycho-social-spiritual assessment and DSM diagnosis of clients.

 - Develop case management plans and recommendations for clients in treatment with the student.

 - Design a provisional prognosis based on the clinical assessment for individual clients in treatment with the student.

 - Develop and analyze illness prevention plans for individual clients and for development of prevention programs.

 - Demonstrate the capacity to form, maintain, repair, and end therapeutic relationships.